tractr/directus-sync/DOCUMENTATION.md

 Note how the `country` field references the `_sync_id` of items in the countries collection.

+> [!NOTE]
+> The relations between collections are automatically inferred from the schema snapshot of Directus.
+> This means that the schema snapshot must be pushed first by running `npx directus-sync push`.

 #### Example: Directus Users

 This is an example of a seed file for the `directus_users` collection: